josecomboni/Ahoy/README.md

 }
 ```

-If you have multiple API types called with the same name (e.g. "RequestModels.Product" & "ResponseModels.Product"), then Swashbuckle will raise an exception due to "Conflicting schemaIds".
+However, if it encounters multiple "Product" classes under different namespaces (e.g. "RequestModels.Product" & "ResponseModels.Product"), then Swashbuckle will raise an exception due to "Conflicting schemaIds".
 In this case, you'll need to provide a custom Id strategy that further qualifies the name:

 ```csharp
 services.AddSwaggerGen(c =>